On this page:

 You cannot see asbestos with the naked eye, and a qualified expert must take a sample and send it to the lab.
 The lab test is around $100 and should be done if your ceiling texture was installed before 1977.

 The national average to completely remove asbestos from a house without regard to the asbestos location is $450 to $6,000.
 The price per square foot for removal of asbestos popcorn ceiling is $8 to $15, which includes pre-cleaning, testing, setup, encapsulation or enclosing, cleanup, and disposal.

 A permit, if required, could cost from $20 to $100 or more, but most localities don’t require a permit for this kind of work.
 You should get at least three estimates for the project.

-If you are only getting the texture removed, and you plan to prep and paint the ceiling yourself, the lowest price is probably the best option.
-However, if you will have them compound, sand, prime, and paint, you should scrutinize their statement of work to ensure everything is equal for the work they say they will perform.
+If you are only getting the texture removed and you plan to prep and paint the ceiling yourself, the lowest price is probably the best option.
+However, if you intend to have them compound, sand, prime, and paint, you should scrutinize their statement of work to ensure everything is equal for the work they say they will perform.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.

 - American Cancer Society, Asbestos and Cancer Risk, https://www.cancer.org/cancer/risk-prevention/chemicals/asbestos.html